 - Equitable Distribution

 How Do Clients Know That An Attorney Is A Certified Matrimonial Attorney?

 Only attorneys who have been certified by the New Jersey Supreme Court as a matrimonial attorney are allowed to use the designation “Certified by the Supreme Court of New Jersey as a Matrimonial Law Attorney.”
 If an attorney is certified, you will likely see it listed on their business cards, website, or brochures.

 Peter Van Aulen is certified by the New Jersey Supreme Court as a Matrimonial Attorney, and has been a family law attorney for over 20 years.
-Call Peter Van Aulen today at (201) 845-7400 for a free consultation.
+Call Peter Van Aulen today at (201) 845-7400 for a free 30 minute in office consultation.